Want to know why the Stamina InMotion Rower is one of the best rowing machines under $100?

 If you want to see what a dual-piston rower looks like check out the Stamina 1215 Orbital Review.

-When reviewing how strong the resistance levels were it seemed to be perfect for beginner men, women, and elderly people.
+When reviewing the strength of the resistance levels, it seemed to be perfect for beginner men, most women, and elderly people.
 All users in these categories felt the resistance gave them a hard enough workout and room to grow into the harder levels.

-Some advanced women and strong men felt the machine did not have enough to offer as far as difficulty but for the price of this machine you cannot expect it to give the resistance of a higher priced rower like the Concept2 Model D.
+Some advanced women and strong men felt the rowing machine did not have enough to offer as far as difficulty, but for the price of this model you cannot expect it to give the resistance of a higher priced rower like the Concept2 Model D.

-Hydraulic pistons will heat up, due to the oil inside, after working out for about 15 minutes.
+Hydraulic-pistons will heat up after working out for about 15 minutes due to the oil inside.
 You must wait for them to cool down before touching, but there are warning labels on the machine to remind you of this.

 This can be a slight inconvenience but as you use the rowing machine more, you will get a better understanding for what resistance level you want to set it at before you begin your workout.

-Overall, users thought the Stamina InMotion Rower resistance was great for beginners and that it was a very quiet, strong, and smooth row.
+Overall, users thought the Stamina InMotion Rower resistance was great for beginners and that it was a very quiet, strong, and smooth.